supernovus/lum.js/README.md

 This version retains the v1 libraries and ES5 syntax, while supporting some of the advanced features from the v2 implementation.
-Eventually when every major browser supports ES6 out of the box, and Babel and RequireJS are no longer needed, I will resurrect v2 and port any changes from these libraries back into it.
+Eventually when every major browser supports ES6 out of the box, and Babel and RequireJS are no longer needed, I will make a new v3 using the v2 syntax, but all of the updates from these libraries.

 This is to be considered the active branch of Nano.js